 This is a term used to mean that saturations (oxygen levels) are dropping.
 Often babies in NICU have their saturation levels (sats) monitored – the machine will beep if they drop below a certain level.

 Expressed breast milk.
 If you aren’t able to breastfeed your baby at the moment then you may want to try expressing.
-Ask one of the nurses if there is support available.
+Ask one of the nurses if there is support available, or contact La Leche League .
 EBM can then be given via a feeding tube (see NG tube).
 Please don’t be disheartened though if you struggle to express, it’s not always easy and not for everyone.

 Electroencephalogram – this is a test that measures brain wave patterns.
 It’s done by placing small discs attached to wires on to the scalp.
 These send signals to a computer where the results are recorded.
 It’s not painful, but getting the glue from the discs off after can be a little challenging!

-Hypoxic-ischemic encephalopathy (hypoxic = lack of oxygen, ischemic = restricting blood flow, encephalopathy = affecting the brain).
+What is HIE?
+HIE is short for Hypoxic-ischaemic encephalopathy (hypoxic = lack of oxygen, ischaemic = restricting blood flow, encephalopathy = affecting the brain).
+It’s sometimes also known as perinatal hypoxic-ischemic encephalopathy),

 This is a procedure where a needle is put in to the back (the spinal canal) to take fluids for testing.